 Complaints Handling Policy

 We aim to provide the best possible service to our clients and, in order to do this, we need to know from you if you feel dissatisfied.
 Should you have any occasion to feel unhappy about our service, or about the bill, please contact the person responsible for your matter to discuss your concerns.
 Often, many problems can be resolved in this way.
-Should you wish to make a complaint, our Client Care Director, Mrs Narita Bahra, is the person who deals with these matters and will be prepared to meet with you, where necessary, to discuss your complaint.
-If your complaint is about Mrs Bahra then it will be referred to another Director of our firm.
+Should you wish to make a complaint, our Client Care Director, Miss Narita Bahra, is the person who deals with these matters and will be prepared to meet with you, where necessary, to discuss your complaint.
+If your complaint is about Miss Bahra then it will be referred to another Director of our firm.
 We have a procedure in place which details how we handle complaints which is available upon request.
 Our contact details are as follows:

 A: 81 Chancery Lane, London, WC2A 1DD